 Examples, exercises, and directions for further reading and research are given, along with a chapter that provides material at a more advanced level suitable for graduate students.
 The author demonstrates applications of the theory as well as a broad range of problems.
 Exercises of varying levels of difficulty are scattered throughout the book.
 These will help readers test their understanding of the material.

 * As a textbook, Fourier Series does have DRM.
-Our DRM protected PDFs can be downloaded to three computers.
-Please note that the secure PDFs will open only on the Mac and Windows operating systems. iOS (iPad & iPhone) and Linux are not supported at this time.
-Click here for more information..
+Our DRM protected PDFs can be downloaded to three computers. iOS tablets can open secure PDFs using the AWReader app (available in the App Store).
+The iOS app uses the native iPad PDF reader so it is a very basic reader, no frills.
+Linux is not supported at this time for our secure PDFs.

 Electronic ISBN: 9781614441045